 | Estimated net hourly | $10–$18 | ~55-65% of gross after all costs |

 Morning commute (7–9 AM), evening rush (4–7 PM), North Loop and Uptown on weekends (8 PM–2 AM).
-During these peak times, surge pricing is more likely, which can significantly increase your per-trip earnings.
+Surge pricing is more likely during these windows, and it materially changes your per-trip earnings.

 Minneapolis is served by MSP airport.
-Airport pickup and drop-off rides are among the highest-paying trips in the Minneapolis market.
-Uber has designated pickup zones at each terminal — familiarize yourself with these locations to minimize wait times and maximize ride efficiency.
+Airport runs are usually the highest-paying single rides in Minneapolis.
+Learn the designated pickup zones and the queue system at each terminal — it'll cut your wait time and let you stack consecutive airport trips.

 The Minnesota State Fair (12 days ending Labor Day) is the most-attended annual state fair in the US with 2 million+ visitors — rides to the fairgrounds in Falcon Heights create enormous demand.
 Super Bowl Sunday, Vikings game days, and Twins home games create surge spikes.
 Winter (November–March) has fewer drivers on the road, so those willing to drive earn significantly more per hour

-A strategic approach to your first month can make the difference between earning your full $1,000 bonus and missing out.
-Here is a week-by-week plan:
+A focused first month is the difference between the full $1,000 and a near-miss.

 MSP airport is a Delta hub between the two downtowns (Minneapolis and St. Paul) — it's the perfect starting point for learning the metro.
 Rides go in all directions: downtown Minneapolis, Mall of America, St. Paul, and the suburbs.
 Install a remote starter or warm up your car before pickups in winter — passengers notice and reward it with tips and ratings.
 Learn the I-35W/I-35E split and I-494/I-694 loop since they define all Twin Cities navigation

-Drive different areas of Minneapolis to learn where demand is highest.
+Drive different parts of Minneapolis to learn where demand is highest.
 Test the popular areas: Minneapolis-Saint Paul International Airport (MSP), North Loop & Downtown, Uptown & Lake Calhoun/Bde Maka Ska.
 Try different time slots — peak hours (morning commute (7–9 am)) versus off-peak.
-Take notes on which areas and times earn you the most per hour.
+Note which areas + times earn you the most per hour.

-Focus on hitting your 100-trip target.
-Short trips count the same as long trips toward your bonus goal, so prioritize quantity during busy periods.
-Stay in high-demand areas where you can complete back-to-back trips without dead miles.
-Consider combining rides and Uber Eats deliveries during slower hours.
+Focus on hitting 100 trips.
+Short trips count the same as long trips toward your bonus, so prioritise quantity during busy windows.
+Stay in high-demand zones to stack back-to-back trips without dead miles.
+Switch on Uber Eats during slow hours to fill gaps.

 By now you know Minneapolis's best areas and peak hours.
 Set up a mileage tracking app (Stride, Everlance, or MileIQ) for tax deductions.
-Maintain a 4.85+ rating by keeping your car clean and being professional.
-Consider which combination of rides and deliveries maximizes your hourly earnings in the Minneapolis market.
+Maintain a 4.85+ rating — clean car, polite, water + charger in the back.
+Decide which rides/Eats mix maximises your hourly earnings in Minneapolis.

 - At least 21 years old